IdyOkon/AWS-Web-scraper-Deployment/README.md

 - Condition: Greater than 0 -
   The alarm is triggered whenever an instance fails a status check.

-- Evaluation Period: 1 minute - This ensures failures are detected quickly and notifications are sent with minimal delay.
+- Evaluation Period: 1 minute - Checks the instance every minute so problems can be detected quickly.

 - Action: Trigger SNS notification -
-This Automatically notifies subscribed users when a failure occurs.
+Sends an email notification when a failure is detected.

 **SNS Alerting**